kletobias/p2022/_projects/deep-dive-tabular-data-pt-4.md

 and judging by the feature importance plots, it is the strongest predictor for variable `saleprice`.

 The value counts and the box plot for `overallqual` are given below.
-As depicted, the most frequent rating is '5', suggesting a trend towards mid-level quality in the dataset.
-Rare extremes can be observed with the '10' rating being the least frequent, indicating high quality is uncommon, reinforcing its high predictive power for `saleprice`.
-The box plot reveals a median quality rating close to '6', with outliers at the lower end of the scale.

 ```python